 Negotiation is an integral part of everyday life.
 Whether interacting with friends and family members or leading in the workplace, skilled negotiators possess a core skillset.
-Here, we examine the essential skills for effective negotiators.
+Here, we examine 11 negotiation skills for effective decision-making.

 Negotiation is impossible without communication.
 But to practice effective communication skills, negotiators must ensure the negotiation communication between parties is happening, and is happening efficiently.
 Negotiators must also be able to clearly and accurately describe their position and the interests behind them.